NHSDigital/communications-manager-api/specification/documentation/APIDescription.md

 * enrichment of recipient details
 * support for accessible formats and multiple languages

-For more information about this services capabilities, see [NHS Notify](https://digital.nhs.uk/services/nhs-notify).
+For more information about this service's capabilities, see [NHS Notify](https://digital.nhs.uk/services/nhs-notify).

 ## Who can use this API